iLVL-Key/FFXI/addons/Bars/readme.md

 ## Changelog

-Version 3.3.2
+Version 3.4
-- Adjusted highlight_when_sp_active option to display the time remaining on the SP Ability.
+- Added time remaining on the active SP Ability displayed on the target's name to the highlight_when_sp_active option.
+- Adjusted positioning of Target, Focus Target, and Sub Target text just slightly upward.
 - Fixed Volte Dark Knight being labeled as PLD|DRG.
 For reals.
 - Fixed SP ability highlight not fading when Bars fades out from inactivity.
 - Fixed a couple more Job Abilities showing incorrectly as Weapon Skills.